-- TCERA continues to focus on opportunities provided to members to increase their knowledge regarding TCERA and retirement benefits by continually evaluating and updating its educational seminars presented to members.
-TCERA has adjusted the dates and times of seminars to accommodate a greater number of members.
-TCERA tailors preretirement seminars to the employment stage of the members, with a focused session for members whose retirement is less than a year away, and other sessions for members whose retirement is further in the future.
-These seminars include not only representatives from TCERA and its primary plan sponsor, the County, but also outside speakers covering Social Security, Health Insurance, Deferred Compensation, and other relevant topics for retirement planning.
-TCERA also offers a "TCERA 101" seminar that provides background and general information to members not yet ready to consider retirement, but interested in learning more about their retirement plan.
-In addition to seminars presented at TCERA's office, TCERA periodically brings seminars on-site to various employer locations.
-Because the number of Tier 4 employees has increased substantially, TCERA has implemented seminars targeted to specifically to Tier 4 members to ensure they receive information tailored to their tier. - Member benefit statements distributed annually provide not only contribution balance information, but also projected benefit estimates for vested members.
+- The first half of the fiscal year, TCERA continued to focus on opportunities provided to members to increase their knowledge regarding TCERA and retirement benefits by continually evaluating and updating its educational seminars presented to members.
+Unfortunately, the COVID pandemic derailed the numerous retirement seminars TCERA regularly schedules for its members.
+Staff shifted to one-on-one phone communication with member to ensure that they are fully informed regarding retirement issues.
+TCERA is in the process of reigniting its seminars through web meeting platforms to ensure access for as many members as possible. - Member benefit statements distributed annually provide not only contribution balance information, but also projected benefit estimates for vested members.
 This gives members an additional tool for their retirement planning.
 Because these statements are generated directly from TCERA's pension administration system, TCERA is able to distribute these statements quickly without relying on a third party for printing and distribution. - Pension Progress, TCERA's quarterly newsletter, continues to provide up to date information for members.
 Electronic distribution for active members ensures timely delivery and easy access for employees.
-The newsletter is also available on TCERA's website. - TCERA completed the final phase of development for member web services called "My TCERA".
+The newsletter is also available on TCERA's website. - TCERA maintains member web services called My TCERA.
 My TCERA provides active members access to their demographic and balance information as well as the ability to calculate preliminary retirement benefit estimates using their current data.
 Retired members have access to payment acknowledgments and 1099R information and can submit updates to certain pension information.
 The My TCERA Retirement Modeler gives members the opportunity to use "what if" scenarios to assist with achieving their retirement goals.
-After enrolling in web services, My TCERA is accessible to members through a link available on TCERA's website. - TCERA rolled out Facebook and Twitter communications this fiscal year.
+After enrolling in web services, My TCERA is accessible to members through a link available on TCERA's website. - TCERA updates Facebook and Twitter communications with relevant news and information for its members.
 The use of social media provides yet another means of reaching TCERA members with important information.